engthiago/Onbox.TypeSharp/README.md

 * Lightweight
 * Can watch assemblies for changes

+## Disadvantages
+* Can not load runtime dependencies like Microsoft.AspNetCore.Mvc, so it can not run against ASP.NetCore assemblies

 ## Example 1
 To convert all the types from one assembly and dump them into a models folder on the desktop: